 If you struggle with overall chaos in your home, then what you might need is an answer that is super simple and one you can start using today.
 Check out this list of my top 5 Family Command Center Ideas that you can set up and start using today.
 Over the years I have learned that a great way to help control some of the family chaos and paper clutter is by using a command center in your home.
 And the best news is, you probably have all the things you need right now to set one up.

 When it comes to a cluttered and chaotic home, more often than not it’s a group effort.

 I could go on and on and on.

 Those papers can all add up to one big mess and if we are not careful we might misplace important things without even realizing it.

 The year I finally had enough of it all was the year I learned about family command centers.
 Yes, that was the year that allowed me to see the possibilities of what it would be like to have an organized home.
-And let me just say it was pretty promising to see for sure!
+And, spoiler alert, it literally changed everything.